sopelj/delire-escalade-hacs-component/README.md

       - pierrebertrand
       - stefoy
       - parc
+      - levis
 ```

 ## Usage

 The sensors will fetch the information every 10min from Délire Escalade's webpage.
-If the occupancy is higher than 95% then it will also check the waitlist for the amount of people waiting and the ETA.
+If the occupancy is higher than 95% then it will also check the wait list for the amount of people waiting and the ETA.

 **Note: The sensors will not update between 7am and 11pm because they are closed and it will always be empty**